 - Biserica Sfântul Nicolae fostă Rusă (St. Nicholas Church) – Russian Orthodox church with seven ornate onion domes.

-- Hanul lui Manuc (Manuc’s Inn) – oldest functioning hotel in Bucharest.
+- Hanul lui Manuc (Manuc’s Inn) – the oldest functioning hotel in Bucharest.

-Book a free walking tour a day (or a few days) before to ensure a spot on the informative tour.
+Book a free walking tour a day (or a few days) in advance to secure your spot on the informative tour.

 Even though the tour is free, tips are very much appreciated so the tour company can continue running these free tours for tourists.